-Even if you're not school-aged, September calls up memories of back to school for us all--the pencil cases and Trapper Keepers (or iPads), the crowded hallways and forgotten locker combinations.
-But our favorite schools reside in books--who wouldn't want to trade lukewarm milk for butterbeer or swap exams for upside-down reading?
-Here are the fictional schools we wished existed--pencil cases optional.
+April showers bring May flowers, but what does late summer bring?
+With September looming, we’re preoccupied with school: pencil cases, Trapper Keepers, crowded hallways, and forgotten locker combinations.
+But our favorite schools reside in books—who wouldn’t want to trade lukewarm milk for butterbeer or swap exams for upside-down reading?
+Here are the fictional schools we wished existed—pencil cases optional.

 Hogwarts School of Witchcraft and Wizardry

 Let’s get this one out of the way: No real-world experience can match the magic and mayhem of a Hogwarts education.
 To wit: You learn how to spell, they learn how to cast spells.
 You sip lowfat milk through wet cardboard, they drink butterbeer.
 You have to appear in class on time, they learn to disappear.
 You think your teachers are evil, theirs, well, you know….

 It’s every English major’s dream—an elite boarding school in the Northeast where students and professors live and breathe literature.
 And it’s the 1960s.
 And Ernest Hemingway makes an appearance!
 The unnamed school doesn’t actually exist, but bookish types will recognize a comforting fantasy in Tobias Wolff‘s Old School, written with a sense of nostalgia for an academic ideal that, alas, is too good to be true.

 The gravity of a lesson in Shakespeare is nothing compared to the zero gravity combat simulations Ender Wiggin endures at the aptly named Battle School in Ender’s Game.
 Though the boy genius learns the same hard lessons we all do at the tender age of six—keep your frenemies close, always outwit your foes, the enemy’s gate is down—he masters them in a futuristic space station while being trained to battle aliens hell-bent on the annihilation of the human race.